Course Leader (M, L)

 - Understand the environmental impact of materials in the life cycle of products

-- Describe the mechanisms of failure in all classes of material
+- Describe the mechanisms of fracture and fatigue in each class of engineering materials

 - Apply fracture mechanics analysis to design against fracture in metals, and Weibull failure statistics for design in ceramics

-- Describe and model fatigue fracture in design with metals
+- Describe and model fatigue failure in design with metals

 - Analyse the visco-elastic response of polymers, for both static and cyclic loading

-- Briefly describe the mechanisms of wear in engineering
+- Briefly describe the mechanisms of friction and wear in engineering

 Introduction (1L, Dr H.R.
 Shercliff)

-Elastic Properties of Materials (5L, Dr H.R.
+Introductory Solid Mechanics: Elastic and Plastic Properties of Materials (2L online + 1L, Dr H.R.
 Shercliff)

-Process Selection and Environmental Impact in Design (2L, Dr H.R.
+Material and Process Selection, and Environmental Impact in Design (2L + 2L online, Dr H.R.
 Shercliff)

 Fracture and Fatigue of Materials (4L, Dr A.E.
 Markaki)